hxiaom/hxiaom.github.io/_posts/2019-10-22-news-weekly.md

         - propose a interaction protocol for the socio-cognitive process of explanation that is derived from different types of natural conversations between humans as well as humans and agents.

 14. [机器学习模型可解释性的详尽介绍](https://www.jiqizhixin.com/articles/2019-10-30-9)

+15. Neverova, Natalia, et al. "Learning human identity from motion patterns."
+IEEE Access 4 (2016): 1810-1820.

+    - Motivation: learning human identity from motion patterns
+    - challenges:
+        - efficiently learning task-relevant representations of noisy inertial data;
+        - incorporating them into a biometrics setting, characterized by limited resources.
+Limitations include how computational power for model adaptation on a new user and for real-time inference, as well as the absence (or very limited amount) of "negative" samples.
+    - Method:
+        - introduce the first method for active biometric authentication with mobile inertial sensors.